lulav/LRS_Documentation/docs_data_analysis/error_analysis/statistics.md

 ## **CitrosData** Object

 To perform data analysis the [**CitrosData**](../documentation/error_analysis/citros_data.md#citros_data_analysis.error_analysis.citros_data.CitrosData) object is used.
-Say, we would like to investigate the 'x' vector and its behaviour depending on the time.
+Say, we would like to investigate the 'x' vector and its behavior depending on the time.
 Let's query data:
 ```python
 >>> df = citros.topic('A').data(['data.x', 'data.time'])
 >>> print(df)